Skip to content

 Skip to main content

-Quickstart: Nylas CLI for AI agents
+Quickstart: Autonomous AI agents

 This guide is for autonomous AI agents that need direct access to email, calendar, and contacts through shell commands.
 Follow the steps below — do as much as you can yourself, and only ask the user when you hit a step that requires a browser.